 11. Choosing the Wrong Budgeting Software

 Between computer software programs, apps and websites, there’s no shortage of helpful budgeting tools.
-Just know that a budgeting tracking system that works for one person might not work for you.
-You have to compare available options and choose the best budgeting app or program you’re comfortable using.
+Just know that a budget tracking system that works for one person might not work for you.
+You have to compare available options and choose the best budgeting app or program that you’re comfortable using.

 12. Trying to Keep Up With Friends